tari-project/tari/comms/core/README.md

-# Tari Common Comms
+# Taiji Common Comms

-The Tari Common Comms crate provide communication features shared across both the Base layer and Digital Asset Network.
+The Taiji Common Comms crate provide communication features shared across both the Base layer and Digital Asset Network.
-This crate is part of the [Tari Cryptocurrency](https://tari.com) project.
+This crate is part of the [Taiji Cryptocurrency](https://taiji.com) project.